experianplc/experian-dotnet/README.md

 ### Developer Secrets

+Our integration tests require confidential information to operation.
+To prevent this information being publically disclosed in the Git repo we inject these values at runtime.
+We use two different techniques based on the use case

+#### Local development

-To prevent the included integration tests and the benchmarking console app containing secrets the .Net User Secrets tool is use.
-You only need to restore the packages (this is typically done as part of or prior to the build).
-Then from the individual projects folder simply type:
+Locally we use the .Net User Secrets tool.
+The tool will be available after a package restore.
+Then from within the source folder simply type:

 ```bash
 dotnet user-secrets set ClientId YOURCLIENTID